hashicorp/terraform-provider-azurestack/website/docs/r/windows_virtual_machine.html.markdown

 * `public_ip_addresses` - A list of the Public IP Addresses assigned to this Virtual Machine.

 * `virtual_machine_id` - A 128-bit identifier which uniquely identifies this Virtual Machine.

----

-An `identity` block exports the following:

-* `principal_id` - The ID of the System Managed Service Principal.

-* `tenant_id` - The ID of the Tenant the System Managed Service Principal is assigned in.

 ## Timeouts